How are reductions in decibels (dB) and sound levels perceived?

 A reduction of 10 dB is perceived as a halving of the sound.

-Different types of sound require different actions
+Different sounds require different measures

-Sound absorption and soundproofing complement each other
+Sound absorption and sound insulation complement each other

 For best results, both methods should be used together.